kiwicom/mobile/README.md

 [![CircleCI](https://circleci.com/gh/kiwicom/mobile.svg?style=svg)](https://circleci.com/gh/kiwicom/mobile)

 This is not an actual mobile application.
 This repository contains only React Native (RN) parts of the project.
 These parts are being used in the original (private) native code.
-However, you can still run this application to see these parts in pure RN.
+However, you can still run this application to see these parts in the pure React Native.

+This application uses our [GraphQL server](https://github.com/kiwicom/graphql) - check it out...

 ## Table of Contents